TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-1.markdown

 ## Buffer

-The second element that you will find in the initial setup is the class `TextBuffer`, that provides a very basic manager for an input text
+The second element that you will find in the initial setup is the class `TextBuffer`, that provides a very basic manager for an input text file

 ``` python
 class EOLError(ValueError):